mschmitt/shocpp/README.md

 - Tested on go-eCharger Gemini **only**.
 - Verified working with Firmware 59.4:
-  - Authentication set to "Cloud Authentication"
+  - Authentication set to "Authentication required"
-  - no local RFID tags configured
+  - Local RFID tags need to be configured in order to be usable

 ## Requirements